CHAPTER 5

 1. Messages can symbolize reality

-Messages are often used to represent the things, and therefore, we must aware that messages do not just representing the reality BUT symbolizing it.
+used to represent the things, and therefore, we must aware that messages do not

 For example:

-When one of your friends recommended you to try out one particular brand because of the fame, but not the quality(reality), you simply made a decision to buy it because you believed what they said (symbol).
+but not the quality(reality), you simply made a decision to buy it because you

 2. Messages express both fact and inference

-The messages we deliver often infused with our emotion, thoughts and feelings, therefore it can be misleading at times on the content of the message.
+deliver often infused with our emotion, thoughts and feelings, therefore it can

 For example:

-“I love sports” (Factual Statement)
+“I love sports”

 “I dislike other activities besides sports” (Inferential Statement)